Theory for Anomalous NMR Response in Pb_{1-x}Tl_{x}Te on Charge Kondo Effect

 \section{Acknowledgments}

-We are grateful to H. Mukuda for stimulating discussions on the experimental results of $^{125}$Te NMR in Pb$_{1-x}$Tl$_x$Te (x=0.01) prior to publication and urging us to develop the present theory.
+We are grateful to H. Mukuda for stimulating discussions on the experimental results of $^{125}$Te NMR in Pb$_{1-x}$Tl$_x$Te (x=0.01).
 This work is supported by the Grant-in-Aid for Scientific Research {(Nos.
 15K17694 and 17K05555)} from the Japan Society for the Promotion of Science.